Milk

 Wheat Germ

 Wheat germ doesn’t get the love it deserves!
-By adding two tablespoons of wheat germ to your favorite smoothie, you can boost the protein by over 4 grams, plus add fiber, folate, phosphorous, magnesium and manganese.
+By adding 2 tablespoons of wheat germ to your favorite smoothie, you can boost the protein by over 4 grams, plus add fiber, folate, phosphorous, magnesium and manganese.
+Add it to this chocolate banana smoothie for protein-packed sweet treat.